 They claim to have some sort of algorithm that calculates your earnings based on your posts, interaction levels, content, etc, but then they also tell you that you can post anything you want and get paid for it.
 Users report seeing anywhere from .60 cents to $2 per post in “earnings”, but have no idea how the numbers are calculated.

 Empowr reels you in quickly though, with an “earnings” counter that seems to keep adding up regardless of what you do.
 People will see their earnings get up to $300, $400 after only using the app for several days, and some people even report getting notifications and emails of new earnings that accumulated when they weren’t even using the app.

 It’s all smoke and mirrors though, as “earnings” aren’t actual profit.
 First of all, you have to wait 90 days for your earnings to “mature” – aka you only get paid every 3 months.
 And the “earnings” number you get is not the amount that will mature at the end of those 3 months.
 Because as you use this app, the company is also subtracting “advertising credits” from your earnings, and you have to pay those fees before you can cash out your “earnings”.

 If you’re lucky, your earnings might be a few bucks higher than what you have to pay in fees, but a lot of users just end up losing money or getting hit with advertising fees they can’t afford to pay.

-Empowr may be founded by an internet mogul, but it’s is definitely one of the fishier companies I’ve reviews.
+Empowr may be founded by an internet mogul, but it’s is definitely one of the fishier companies I’ve reviewed (see the full MLM rankings here).
 Literally nothing is transparent here.

 Your earnings?
 A mystery.
 Your cost?
 A mystery.
 The value of the product?
 Also a mystery.